hrishikeshparanjape/instacart-shopper-frontend/README.md

 ## instacart-shopper-frontend

-The main purpose of this application to enroll shoppers into instagram.
+The main purpose of this application to enroll shoppers into instcart.
 This application handles back-end functionalities.

 ## requirements
 1. npm